pslisko/performa365docs/docs/general/product_updates.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Fixed:

--User profile image
+*User profile image
-  Crop image tool available only when user uploads new image -Enrolled status on education tile
+  Crop image tool available only when user uploads new image *Enrolled status on education tile
   Fixed bug where unenrolled education has enrolled status displayed on education tile.